|

 prohibits an inferior court from acting in excess of its jurisdiction.

-In practice, the writ will lie to prevent the inferior court from
+In practice, the writ will lie to prevent the inferior court

-the writ will lie are when a party has failed to to exhaust administrative
+situations where the writ will lie are when a party has failed

-remedies, a court's granting of an unauthorized cost award, judicial
+to to exhaust administrative remedies, a court's granting of

-action taken after the lapse of a jurisdictional time limit, and
+of a jurisdictional time limit, and the improper grant or denial

-the improper grant or denial of a jury trial.
+of a jury trial.

 Pro per